Smartphone picture organization: A hierarchical approach: Related work

-More recent works have focused on indexing photos on the web shared on social networks such as Picasa, Flickr, Facebook and Instagram.
-These sharing photo communities generate vast amounts of metadata as users interact with their images that have been exploited for multi-label annotation. \cite{mcauley2012image} proposed a graphical model that explicitly accounts for the interdependencies between images sharing common properties that go beyond tags associated to images and include text descriptions and comment threads associated with each image.
+More recent works have focused on indexing photos on the web shared on social networks such as Picasa \footnote{https://picasa.google.com/}, Flickr \footnote{https://www.flickr.com/}, Facebook \footnote{https://www.facebook.com/} and Instagram \footnote{https://www.instagram.com/}.
+These sharing photo communities generate vast amounts of metadata as users interact with their images that have been exploited for multi-label annotation. \cite{mcauley2012image} proposed a graphical model that explicitly accounts for the inter-dependencies between images sharing common properties that go beyond image tags and include text descriptions and comment threads associated with each image.
 Moreover, the user profile information is stored including their location and their network of friends, groups, galleries, and collections in which each image was stored.
 To automatically classify images on the web, the work of \cite{johnson2015love} builds on the observation that images with similar social-network metadata tend to depict similar scenes.
 Therefore, given an unlabeled image, contextual information from a neighborhood of images similar to the given one and sharing social-network metadata with that one, is exploited for automatic multi-labeling.

 Inspired by the Google image search tool, \cite{kumar2014photo} took a more direct image retrieval approach, aiming at producing relevant content for any user-specified textual query.
 Since typically only a few pictures are annotated with text, they used picture information as time-stamps, GPS locations, and image pixels to correlate with information on the Internet.
 More specifically, time-stamps are used to correlate with holidays listed in Wikipedia, GPS location to places listed in Wikimapia, and image pixels to indexed photos, with the goal of dealing with the lack of annotations.